oFwano/Introduction-to-Computer-Graphics/README.md

  Controls

-  Up Arrow Key: Rotates the falling piece counter clockwise Down Arrow Key: Moves the falling piece down by one block Left Arrow Key: Moves the  falling piece to the left by one block Right Arrow Key: Move the falling piece right by one block
+  ..* Up Arrow Key: Rotates the falling piece counter clockwise ..* Down Arrow Key: Moves the falling piece down by one block ..* Left Arrow Key: Moves the  falling piece to the left by one block ..* Right Arrow Key: Move the falling piece right by one block

-  'D' or 'd': Toggle - Developer mode
+  ..* 'D' or 'd': Toggle - Developer mode
-  'P' or 'p': Toggle - pauses the game.
+  ..* 'P' or 'p': Toggle - pauses the game
-  'R' or 'r': Restarts the game.
+  ..* 'R' or 'r': Restarts the game
-  'Q' or 'q': Closes the game window
+  ..* 'Q' or 'q': Closes the game window

   Space Bar key: Moves the falling piece down until it is placed.
 Space bar is meant to be pressed only once, do not hold it.